Now, On To Pomeranian Nose Colors

 So, the 3 self-colored noses are:

-- The coat will be brown.
+- In many, but not all cases, the coat will be brown.
 This can vary from light to dark brown, though most are medium to dark.
 If the nose is dark brown (chocolate colored), even if the coat seems light, the Pomeranian will be a chocolate.

 - Beaver is a diluted (light) chocolate and therefore, the dog holds a dilution gene (d).
 With other breeds, this color is referred to as liver.
 A Pom with a beaver colored nose will have a nose that is a light brown (but this varies a lot,